There is more to this outback gem than being at the junction of our two great rivers

 Perry Sand Hills

-About ten minutes drive out of town is a truly remarkable site, the Perry sand hills.
-Experts believe the sand hills originated around 40,000 years ago at the time of a severe ice age, and have resulted from thousands of years of wind erosion picking up and depositing the fine sand forming the shifting dunes.
+About ten minutes drive out of town is a truly remarkable sight, the Perry Sandhills.
+Experts believe the sandhills originated around 40,000 years ago at the time of a severe ice age, and have resulted from thousands of years of wind erosion picking up and depositing the fine sand forming the shifting dunes.

 When travelling through this great country, there are elements to towns that truly reflect their character.
 For Wentworth it could be could the MF tractors, but it also has another.
 PS Ruby is an original paddle steamer that, in almost total disrepair, was towed to the town to be put in the local park as an attraction in 1968.